Content seriesView full content series

-"Marketing is the tax you pay for being unremarkable,” according to Robert Stevens, CEO of Geek Squad.
+"Marketing is the tax you pay for being unremarkable,” according to Robert Stevens, founder of Geek Squad.

 What does this mean?